dnsmoly/text-editor/README.md

-# text-editor
+# Text editor
 Simple text editor written in Java
+This one has custom text editing area.